GitHubDragonFly/GitHubDragonFly.github.io/README.md

 # GitHubDragonFly.github.io
 GitHubDragonFly's Website - access it [here](https://githubdragonfly.github.io).

-Designed to serve as a hub with links to repositories, Number Type Converter and FREE online browser-based [three.js](https://threejs.org)-based `3D Model` and `Texture` viewers.
+Designed to serve as a hub with links to repositories, Number Type Converter and FREE online in-browser [three.js](https://threejs.org) based `3D Model` and `Texture` viewers.

 Originally designed for a desktop but has been adapted to also show properly on mobile devices with some limitations, see screenshots below for different appearances of the main menu page.